 - The financial information that is reported to the Trust Board has changed over the course of the year.
-It is now very granular and encourages detailed questioning. - New financial planning and forecasting software has been implemented which was used to develop the three-year budgeting. - The software has enabled the monthly management accounts to be produced more efficiently through automation.
-The set up at the start of the year took time - Comparative financial performance indicators continue to be provided through Integrated Curriculum Financial Planning, SRMA dashboards and management accounts, to highlight trends and key areas for efficiencies and to focus future developments. - The five school bank accounts were consolidated during the year into one Trust bank account, enabling efficiencies for reconciliation and enabling collaboration for the use of resources for agreed Trust priorities - The IT function is now supported by an external partner AdEPT, in conjunction with internal staffing. - A major IT project was undertaken during the summer term and holidays to migrate SIM's MIS to Arbor.
-This has taken IT time to re-establish third party interfaces with Arbor. - HR continued dealing with the staffing issues that arose from COVID-19, emotional, health and wellbeing as a major focus for a Trust wide network. - A cyber security audit was undertaken of Warlingham School and an action plan to review the network, servers and access was developed and is being worked through by the IT team. - Improved new websites are being developed for the Trust and for each of our schools, using a single provider. - We have developed data dashboards to facilitate the presentation of management information and make comparisons across our schools easier.
+It is now very granular and encourages detailed questioning. - New financial planning and forecasting software is now embedded and used to produced detailed forecasts and reports on a monthly basis - The process for producing monthly forecasts has been altered to ensure Headteachers and Finance are working closely together to produce one consistent view that is an accurate reflection of out turn expectations.
+Finance team are empowered as Finance Business Partners, providing quality financial data to inform decision making - The software has enabled the monthly management accounts to be produced more efficiently through automation and all excel based reporting has been stopped - Introduction of an electronic Purchase to Pay system across the Trust is underway with the first stage, electronic invoicing, going live in September. - Comparative financial performance indicators continue to be provided through Integrated Curriculum Financial Planning, SRMA dashboards and management accounts, to highlight trends and key areas for efficiencies and to focus future developments. - The five school bank accounts are consolidated into one Trust bank account, enabling efficiencies for reconciliation and enabling collaboration for the use of resources for agreed Trust priorities - The IT function continues to be supported by an external partner AdEPT, in conjunction with internal staffing. - The IT function has undertaken a major programme across the year to migrate all schools to the Cloud, away from physical servers.
+Only the trust remains still to migrate, planned for October. - The migration to Arbor in Summer 2022 as the MIS for the Trust is now embedded at the basic level and opportunities to expand to use all functionality are being explored; Arbor payment has been adopted across all the primaries during 2022-23 - HR workload 2022-23 has been predominantly in supporting the schools with the ongoing recruitment needs - Detailed work has been ongoing through out the year to identify a new Payroll Provider and HR system.
+Neo People Management has been selected and Payroll go live is October 2023 - Improved new websites are launched across the Trust and for each of our schools, using a single provider. - Data dashboards to facilitate the presentation of management information and make comparisons across our schools easier have been embedded